 Jimmy Shergill

 Jimmy Shergill is an Indian actor, best known for Tamil cinema.
 Jimmy Shergill began their career in 1996 and has been a prominent figure in the industry for over 30 years.
-With 30 credits to their name, Jimmy Shergill remains one of the most prolific and celebrated talents in the industry.
+With over 90 credits to their name, Jimmy Shergill remains one of the most prolific and celebrated talents in the industry.
 Spanning 30+ years, Jimmy Shergill's career remains one of the longest and most celebrated in Tamil cinema.

 - Born